 After school 7-9 years Beginner Scratch games coding clubs

-Activity option & fees - Summer term 2021
+Activity option & fees - Autumn term 2021

 At our training studio at Bromley Common BR2 8LU